STANDARDIZATION VS. PERSONALIZED CARE

-Standardization is a commonly misunderstood term in the healthcare industry.
-It has been defined as the process by which healthcare products and services are chosen by a committee of key stakeholders, considering evidence-based results, to ensure quality patient care while adhering to fiscal responsibility.
-However, standardization can mean different things to different people.
+Standardization means different things to different people.
+Standardization in healthcare is often defined as the process by which healthcare products and services are chosen by a committee of key stakeholders, considering evidence-based results, to ensure quality patient care while adhering to fiscal responsibility.

-For hospital administrator’s standardization represents efficiency.
-It helps decrease variation which increases quality and safety while reducing costs.
+Standardization is a commonly misunderstood term in the healthcare industry and can take on a negative connotation as a “cookie-cutter” approach.
+For healthcare leaders looking for a competitive advantage, standardization represents efficiency.
+Standardization helps decrease variation, which increases quality and safety while reducing costs.
 From a healthcare manager’s perspective, standardization helps foster an environment of quality patient care.

 The word personalization can also mean different things to different people.
 Many assume personalization to be genetics and personalized medicine with customized drugs and medical devices.
 However, personalization can simply mean making each patient feel like an individual, rather than “one of the masses”.

 As the value-based care movement makes its transition, these varying perceptions of standardization and personalized care will likely take new shape.
-While standardization of protocols, surgical checklists, clinical pathways, and treatment regimens are necessary for evidence-based practices, it is also important not to standardize the patient experience.
+While standardization of protocols, surgical checklists, clinical pathways, and treatment regimens are necessary for evidence-based practices, it is also important not to over-standardize the patient experience.

 Successful organizations in 2020 will partner with physicians to reduce costs while simultaneously improving quality of care, increasing patient safety, and improving the patient experience.